turbina4/The-Mixer/README.md

-# Arduino Python Volume Controller (APVC)
+# The Mixer

-The Arduino Python Volume Controller (APVC) is a Python-based application that allows you to control the volume of multiple programs running on your computer using Arduino and potentiometers.
+The Mixer is a Python-based application that allows you to control the volume of multiple programs running on your computer using Arduino and potentiometers.
 It offers a custom-made solution to control audio levels effortlessly.
 **WORKS ONLY WITH WINDOWS**

 -   [Installation](#installation)